royoelen/eQTLGenImpute/README.md

 - Imputation reference
 - CrossMap hg19 --> hg38 chain file (comes with the pipeline)

-These are organised to the on folder and all you need to do is to download the tar.gz file, unzip and change the path in the relevant script template.
+These are organised to the on folder and all you need to do is to download the tar.gz file, unzip, and change the path in the relevant script template.

 ### Running the imputation command